Something for everyone!

 TOP DRAWER LOGO CONTEST!

 Calling all volunteers, artists and inspired community members!

 Project Transitions is seeking a volunteer to design a logo for Top Drawer.
 Top Drawer Thrift is a funky and fun thrift store with a huge heart.
 This Austin staple has been selling donated items to the community since 1993.
 All proceeds from the sale of donated merchandise benefit Project Transitions.
 In addition, Top Drawer serves the HIV/AIDS community through the provision of store vouchers distributed through area HIV service agencies in Austin.
 Top Drawer has two locations.
 The original is located at 4902 Burnet Rd. and the second location is located at 7101B Woodrow Ave.
 Please visit the stores to meet the staff and volunteers to get the true flavor of Top Drawer.

 How to Enter the Contest:

 The contest begins October 1st, 2017.
-Submissions will be accepted through October 21, 2017.
+Submissions will be accepted through the end of 2017.
 Winners will be announced via our website, social media and by direct contact.
 In order for your entry to be submitted and reviewed by judges, all entries must be: